samelstob/notes/management-notes/database/oracle-cost-based-optimiser.md

 * There is a reason why Oracle internal data dictionary uses clusters all over the place

+XXXSE However PX by default bypasses the buffer cache so clustered tables would *increase* the amount of I/O required to do a single table FTS

 ### Clustering and CBO

 * There is only a single measure of clustering in Oracle - the index